 I was here for my annual check-up.
 The tests were done and I was waiting to see the doc.
 Everything seemed in prefect order.
 Various body parts humming along normally.
 Like the PW800 turbofan.
-If you’re getting a business jet, insist on the PW series.
-(The other guy distributes bibles free, with his engines).
+If you’re getting a business jet, insist on Pratt and Whitney engines.
+The other guys distribute bibles free, with their engines.

 There was an old couple sitting across, a low hum of conversation coming from their direction…”Did you hear from Caroline?”…..”No, she hasn’t written in years, ever since she moved to Burnaby.
 I wrote about my prostrate.
 She never replied.”….

 A plump black woman brought in a stroller and, from it she picked up a frail child, a curly haired white girl.
-She deposited the kid gently right next to me and sat down next to her.
+She deposited the kid gently right next to me and sat down next to her on the other side.

 “Do you wanna peepee, Katie, it’ll take a while”, said the woman.
 The girl’s head constantly jerked about in a frenzied, panicky sort of manner.
 Her eyes blazing, she tried hard to hold their focus on the woman, as they rolled around.
 And all the while, her face twitched and her whole upper torso swayed back and forth.

 Now, let me tell you something about reading in a doctor’s waiting room.
 I try to bring with me a page turner.
 But here’s the thing – never bring anything that’s too racy, or else you won’t hear your name being called and you’ll find yourself being escorted out, late in the evening by the janitor.
 This time I had with me a John Le Carre paperback, ‘The spy who came in from the cold’.
 The last time, I had with me a Jackie Collins and the doctor said I had BP.
 Nevil Shute and he told me I needed more nutrition.